MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_property_item.md

 ### -field ControlCb

-The count in bytes (size) of the Control.
+The minimum count in bytes (size) of the additional control property parameters.
+Set to zero if no minimum value.

 ### -field ValueCb

-The count in bytes (size) of the Value.
+The minimum count in bytes (size) of the value buffer.
+Set to zero if there is no minimum value.

 ### -field ValueType

-The ValueType field is TBD.
+The VARENUM type of the property.
+Set to 0, i.e., VT_EMPTY to use default behavior.

 ## -remarks